AbhishekTiwari-342123/web/README.md

-This is my first project guys.
-Had already worked on, a lot of things but never uploaded on GIT.
-I have designed a clone of the gaming site, RG-MECHANICS with help of HTML5 and CSS.
+Just  tried to clone the gaming site, RG-MECHANICS with help of HTML5 and CSS.
-A lot has to come....